-But tackling food poverty – at its root causes – is a strategic priority for Food Exeter.
+Tackling food poverty – at its root causes – is a strategic priority for Food Exeter.
 We are part of the national Food Power programme.
 The goal is to transform the way that people experiencing food poverty can access support and create long-term, sustainable lives that are free from hunger.
-Critical to this will be engaging local people and local alliances, giving voice to those experiencing food poverty, influencing practice on the ground and levering in additional resources.
+Critical to this is engaging local people, giving voice to those experiencing food poverty, influencing practice on the ground and levering in additional resources.

 School and Holiday Hunger